 Going plastic-free has not been a huge burden, for the most part.
-We’ve got awesome bulk foods stores here in the Bay Area and farmer’s markets, and most shops are happy to package purchases or leftovers in my reusable containers.
+We’ve got awesome bulk foods stores and farmers markets here in the Bay Area, and most shops are happy to package purchases or leftovers in my reusable containers.
 But a few changes I’ve made have been actual sacrifices, and ordering iced drinks without straws was one of them.
 Ice hurts my teeth.
 Cold drinks are just so much more pleasant and fun through a straw.
 But I gave them up when I gave up plastic.
 And now, thanks to a tip from FPF reader Lisa Sharp, I am straw-free no longer!

 (And yes, I’m aware there are those who will say drinking iced cold beverages is no good for the digestion in the first place, but to me, a little iced tea in the summer is a beautiful thing.)

 According to Glass Dharma, its drinking straws are made from the strongest glass commercially available and can be used over and over again indefinitely.
 I’ll admit I was a bit skeptical, so I wrote to the company, and they were kind enough to send me a sample to review.

 Not only are the straws strong, but they are also beautiful, with decorative colored accents.
 And they come with little cleaning brushes, because how else would you clean out a drinking straw?
 Of the various sizes and shapes, I thought my favorite would be the long bent straw, but actually, the regular-sized straight one feels the best to me.
 And the short one will be great the next time I have a cocktail at The Mint — as long as I can remember to request “no straw” when I order.